-HUD strongly encourages ALL applicants to review the following information BEFORE beginning the 2010 Exhibit 1 Continuum of Care (CoC) Application.
+HUD strongly encourages ALL applicants to review the following information BEFORE beginning the FY2011 Exhibit 1 Continuum of Care (CoC) application.

-Training resources are available online at: www.hudhre.info/esnaps &nbsp- Training modules are available to help complete or update the Exhibit 1 application, including attaching required forms. &nbsp- The HUD HRE Virtual Help Desk is available for submitting technical and policy questions. &nbsp
+Training resources are available online at: www.hudhre.info/esnaps &nbsp- Training modules are available to help complete or update the Exhibit 1 application, including attaching required forms to the application. &nbsp- The HUD HRE Virtual Help Desk is available for submitting technical and policy questions. &nbsp